Finding the best WordPress hosting for yourself can be a tad confusing, especially with all the marketing.

 Optional WP Default

-There’s some controversy about whether it’s necessary for a host to add their own WordPress management interface when WordPress could be used directly.
+There’s some controversy about whether it’s necessary for a host to install their own WordPress management interface when WordPress could be used directly.

 I don’t get the fuss as you can just hover over to plugins on your dashboard.
 That will take you to the below screen, where you can deactivate Starter.
 Check the second box called WordPress Starter, then hit “apply.”
 After that, there’s no user difference from logging through WordPress.

 This is pretty much the Hosting service I could see Tony Stark using.
-Its technology is impressive, powerful and sublimely easy to use.
+As mentioned in our Kinsta review, its technology is impressive, powerful and sublimely easy to use.

 That being said, you’ll also need a similar budget to Iron Man to afford it.

 Of course, I’m joking about that last part, but this is definitely a premium product.
 You might need to empty your wallet a bit more than the other options at £28.50 a month (for basic hosting).